 Anastasia is a PhD student working within our S1 theme, taking a sociological perspective to look at the leisure patterns of children from households on constrained income.

-Anastasia’s research interests encompass contributions to research methods as well as specific fields and include notably – sustainable practices, visual ethnography, digital and material ‘stuff’, consumption, participative methods, historical and ecological approaches in Anthropology and Sociology, human-animal relations.
+Anastasia’s research interests encompass research methods as well as specific fields and include notably – sustainable practices, visual ethnography, digital and material ‘‘stuff’’, participative methods, historical and ecological approaches, human-animal relations.

 Prior to her appointment at CUSP, Anastasia graduated in the summer of 2016 from the University of Manchester where she earned her BASS Sociology (Hons) degree.